• Explore. Learn. Thrive. Fastlane Media Network

 Sandro Petrillo in his Toronto-based studio.
 Ryan Gotsa.

-It was shortly thereafter, in July 2020, that Sandro started thinking about turning his hobby into a full-time undertaking.
+Shortly after that, in July 2020, Sandro started thinking about turning his hobby into a full-time undertaking.
 He ran his numbers, double-checked his math, and made plans to get more organized in hopes of scaling.
-With a sustainable ramp-up and hard work, Sandro increased his production to 400 bars per week by September 2021.
+With a sustainable ramp-up and hard work, Sandro increased his production to 400 weekly bars by September 2021.

-Today, SSSOAPS is foraying into wholesale, doing brand partnerships, and debuting in retail stores across North America.
+Today, SOAPS is foraying into wholesale, doing brand partnerships, and debuting in retail stores across North America.

 Unfinished business

 Entrepreneurs like Patrick, Michelle, and Mag are examples of a collective movement of people reconsidering where they spend their time and energy.
-By taking these entrepreneurial leaps of faith, they’re inspiring a movement of others who are also having existential thoughts about their vocation.
+By taking these entrepreneurial leaps of faith, they’re inspiring others who are also having existential thoughts about their vocation.

 Corporate symbols like folders, tie, and coffee cup shown in trash can on one half of illustration.
 Second half shows notebook with new business plan text and coffee, working from home.

-Workers are saying goodbye to long commutes, stuffy wardrobe, and rigid work hours.
+Workers are saying goodbye to long commutes, stuffy wardrobes, and rigid work hours.
 Instead, they are answering entrepreneurship’s call for flexibility and autonomy.

-How the Great Resignation and the Great Start fully unfold is yet unwritten.
+How the Great Resignation and the Great Start fully unfold still needs to be rewritten.
 Whichever way things go, we will look back to the pandemic as an inflection point in our shifting attitudes toward work.
-The ongoing power struggle between entrepreneurship and anti-employment sentiments will continue, and it will be telling what pay and flexibility incentives traditional employers will employ to lure workers back.
+The ongoing power struggle between entrepreneurship and anti-employment sentiments will continue, and it will tell what pay and flexibility incentives traditional employers will employ to lure workers back.

-At Shopify, we think the world is better with more entrepreneurs in it.
+At Shopify, the world is better with more entrepreneurs.
 We will be rooting for independence and diligently working to make the entrepreneurship path less traveled a more accessible and equitable one.

-According to Google’s all-knowing 2021’s Search-In-Review, ‘small business Saturday near me’ was a breakout search globally last year.
-If our searches are any indication of the actions and attitudes we hold toward entrepreneurship, we can’t wait to see how the world welcomes the Big Start cohort.
+According to Google’s all-knowing 2021 Search-In-Review, ‘Small Business Saturday Near Me’ was a breakout search globally last year.
+If our searches indicate our actions and attitudes toward entrepreneurship, we can’t wait to see how the world welcomes the Big Start cohort.

 Prev